bcg5039/art-api-exam/README.md

  `cd <your project folder name>`

+ To utilize the newly added MySQL database you will have to navigate to the art-mysql-exam branch to do this type

+ `git checkout art-mysql-exam`

+ If you have issues with the above command try `git branch` to view a list of available branches

 ### Download project dependencies

  You will want to download all the dependencies for this project using the following command